 You might find biographical information for the family tree

-You might even be able to fill in some gaps about your ancestor’s family.
-For example, in an old death notice or obituary, you might notice a spouse, child, or sibling, mentioned that was previous unknown to you.
+Old newspaper articles or mentions of your ancestor might be able to help you fill in some gaps about your ancestor’s family.
+For example, in an old death notice or obituary, you might notice a spouse, child, or sibling mentioned that was previous unknown to you.

 While not everyone writes an obituary with genealogy in mind, we do find that most obituaries and death notices list living and deceased family members.